mathurinm/mathurinm.github.io/_pages/about.md

     [Joseph Salmon](https://josephsalmon.eu/)
 and [Alexandre Gramfort](http://alexandre.gramfort.net/).
-In my PhD, I improved the efficiency of brain signals reconstruction algorithms (more details [here](http://www.theses.fr/s163051)), which involves optimization, sparsity and high dimensional statistics.
+In my PhD, I improved the efficiency of brain signals reconstruction algorithms (more details [here](http://www.theses.fr/s163051)), which involved optimization, sparsity and high dimensional statistics.
 I received the PGMO PhD prize for this work.
 You can find more details on my résumé
     ([French (01/2021)](/assets/pdf/CV_Mathurin_MASSIAS.pdf), [English (09/2024)](/assets/pdf/CV_Mathurin_MASSIAS_EN.pdf)) and my
  [list of publications](/research).

+## Job offers
+- We have a Research engineer position (1 or 2 years) to work on machine learning, imaging and benchmarking in Lyon.
+It may be of interest for M2 students willing to try the research environment for a year before deciding to pursue a PhD, or PhD holders willing to strengthen their coding skills before moving to industry.

 ## Team and alumni
 - [Anne Gagneux](https://annegnx.github.io), PhD student from Ponts/MVA co-supervised with Emmanuel Soubies and Rémi Gribonval, since April 2023
 - [Can Pouliquen](https://perceptronium.github.io), PhD student cosupervised with Titouan Vayer and Paulo Gonçalves, since November 2022
 - [Maël Chaumette](https://www.linkedin.com/in/ma%C3%ABl-chaumette), M2 intern from ENSAI co-supervised with Rémi Gribonval, April 2024 - Sept.
 2024.
 - [Florian Kozikowski](https://www.linkedin.com/in/florian-kozikowski/), M1 Intern from Polytechnique, April 2025 - Aug.
 2025.
+- Iliass Bouhss, L3 Intern from ENS Paris-Saclay, June 2025 - July 2025.
 - [Badr Moufad](https://github.com/Badr-MOUFAD/), research engineer, April 2022 - Dec.
 2023.
 Now Phd student at Ecole Polytechnique.
 - [Pierre-Antoine Bannier](https://github.com/PABannier), Master thesis for Polytechnique/HEC, May 2022.
 - Célio Léonard-Collado, Master thesis, with D. Perrot, May 2024.

-## Job offers
-- None currently available, but please contact me if interested.

 ## News
-- 04/25: With Quentin Bertrand we will organize a minisymposium on generative modelling and optimal transport at SMAI 2025, see you in Bordeaux!
+- 04/25: With Quentin Bertrand we will organize a [minisymposium on generative modelling, optimal transport and image restauration](https://smai2025.math.cnrs.fr/en/programme/minisymposia/) at SMAI 2025, June 2nd-6th.
+See you in Bordeaux!
 - 03/25: We organized a [thematic day on bilevel optimization](https://gdr-iasis.cnrs.fr/reunions/bilevel-optimization-and-hyperparameter-learning/) at ENS Lyon with Jordan Frécon and Quentin Bertrand
 - 02/25: With Anne Gagneux, Ségolène Martin, Rémi Emonet and Quentin Bertrand, our [blog post on Flow matching](https://dl.heeere.com/cfm/) was accepted at ICLR 2025's blog post track.
 - 06/24: I am happy to have joined the committee of SMAI's MODE group (optimization-related group of the French Society for Applied and Industrial Mathematics).